Skip to navigation | Skip to main content | Skip to footer

 Communication and notification

-Information regarding a student suspension is shared on a strictly need-to-know basis, and will be shared with colleagues internally only for the purpose of putting the Regulation into effect (i.e. for deciding upon, facilitating, or enforcing the conditions of the suspension).
+Information regarding a student suspension is shared on a need-to-know basis, and will be shared with colleagues internally only for the purpose of putting the Regulation into effect (i.e. for deciding upon, facilitating, or enforcing the conditions of the suspension).

 The Procedure for Suspending a Student is underpinned by Regulation XVII (Conduct and Discipline of Students) and should be used where there are serious behavioural/misconduct issues or concerns that may lead to disciplinary action.
+Though issues of misconduct may overlap with welfare and professionalism, potential misconduct is the primary driver for a suspension under Regulation XVII.